Thomas McNaughton: Flour + Water Pasta Shop

-Flour + Water Pasta Shop is a lunch destination, bottle shop and pasta production space brought to you by Flour + Water Hospitality Group.
-You will find the team making filled & extruded pastas, sauces and more here each day.
-Sandwiches and a limited number of hot pasta dishes are available until 3:30pm daily and can be enjoyed inside the courtyard that’s shared with Penny Roma.
-At 5:30pm each night the space turns into an extension of the Penny Roma dining room, complete with counter seating so you can watch the team make pasta by hand while you dine.
+Flour + Water Pasta Shop, part of the Flour + Water Hospitality Group, is a lunch destination, bottle shop and pasta production.
+You will find the team making filled & extruded pastas, and sauces each day.
+Sandwiches and a limited number of hot pasta dishes are available until 3:30pm daily and can be consumed inside the courtyard that’s shared with Penny Roma.
+At 5:30pm each night, shop becomes part of the Penny Roma dining room, with counter seating so you can watch the team make pasta by hand while you dine.